Supply Chain Initiatives

 - All information contained in your whistleblowing report, including personal information, will be used only by our officers and employees responsible for handling compliance matters and only to the extent necessary to respond to the reports.
 We will not disclose such information to any third party without your prior consent unless we are required to do so by law.
 For information about the handling of personal information, please see our privacy policy.

-- This helpline is a third party-operated system with strict security control, available 24 hours a day, 365 days a year.
+- This helpline is a third-party-operated system with strict security control, available 24 hours a day, 365 days a year.
 You can submit reports either in Japanese or English, anonymously if you choose to do so.